 Exploring Malta can be a wonderful experience.
 However, finding the right place to live demands a more serious approach – from trying out different locations to finding out about the local infrastructure and amenities, to researching the local property market and talking to other expats living in the area to get their opinion.
+Here’s an overview of the most popular expat locations in Malta that can help you start your research.

 Malta is one of those countries where the traditional and the contemporary live side by side.
 There is definitely a more modern feel in the north than the south.